 Check out our recommendations and tips for learning to cycle below;

 Why we don’t recommend the use of bikes with stabilisers, even for a short period?

 - They don’t help the child learn to balance, which is a key skill in learning to cycle

 - A bike with stabilisers is difficult to control and we often see children skid and come off

 - Children get used to having their feet in the wrong position and it takes longer to learn to pedal without stabilisers, because they’ve got into a bad habit.

 For a child who isn’t yet ready to pedal unaided, we recommend a balance bike – this is a bike without pedals.

 A balance bike is used to teach the child how to scoot and to balance.
 Once they have mastered scooting they will usually be ready to pedal in a short space of time.

-We have two balance bikes that you can hire for training sessions and group rides.
-Alternatively it is possible to scoot using a regular bike with pedals, or we can remove the pedals for you using a pedal spanner.
-This effectively converts the bike to a balance bike, and we can put the pedals back on when the child is ready to pedal.
+We have balance bikes available to borrow for training sessions and group rides.
+Alternatively it is possible to scoot using a regular bike with pedals, or you can remove the pedals using a pedal spanner.
+This effectively converts the bike to a balance bike, and you can put the pedals back on when the child is ready to pedal.